Axon Therapy

 Axon Therapy for Chronic Pain

-This revolutionary, non-invasive treatment, for post-traumatic peripheral chronic nerve pain, is now available at ActiveMed Integrative Health Center in Encinitas.
+This revolutionary, non-invasive treatment, for post-traumatic peripheral chronic nerve pain and Diabetic Neuropathy, is now available at ActiveMed Integrative Health Center in Encinitas.

 The therapy is comprised of non-invasive gentle magnetic pulses, which penetrate skin and muscle to modulate nerves in the area of pain, turning on the bodies natural pain relieving pathways to provide extended relief.